The Pituitary Gland and Pituitary Tumors

 - Muscle weakness

-Early intervention provides the best chance for cure or control of the tumor and its side effects.
-There are three types of treatment used for pituitary tumors: surgical removal of the tumor, radiation therapy using high-dose x-rays/proton beams to kill tumor cells, and medication therapy to shrink or eradicate the tumor.
+Early intervention provides the best chance for cure or control of a pituitary tumor and its side effects.
+There are three types of treatment used for pituitary tumors: surgical removal of the tumor, radiation therapy using high-dose x-rays to kill tumor cells, and medication therapy to shrink or eradicate the tumor.

-- The transcranial approach through the upper part of the skull is used for larger tumors that cannot be safely removed through the transsphenoidal approach.
+The transcranial approach, or craniotomy, is less commonly used and reserved for particularly large and invasive tumors which cannot be safely removed through the transsphenoidal route.

-Radiation therapy uses high-energy x-rays to kill cancer cells and abnormal pituitary cells and shrink tumors.
+Radiation therapy uses high-energy x-rays to kill abnormal pituitary tumor cells.
+Radiation is extremely effective in stopping tumor growth and, with time, will lead to tumor shrinkage.
 Radiation therapy may be an option if the tumor cannot be treated effectively through medication or surgery.

-- Stereotactic Radiosurgery (like Gamma Knife, and Cyberknife) combines standard external beam radiotherapy with a technique that focuses the radiation through many different ports.
-This treatment tends to incur less damage to tissues adjacent to the pituitary gland.
+Stereotactic radiosurgery (Gamma Knife, Novalis BrainLab and CyberKnife) combines standard external beam radiotherapy with a technique that focuses the radiation through many different ports.
+This treatment tends to sustain less damage to tissues adjacent to the pituitary and can be delivered in fewer sessions.

 Prolactinomas are the most common secreting pituitary adenoma seen clinically.
-In general, medical therapy is the first course of treatment in patients with a prolactinoma.
-About 80 percent of patients have prolactin levels restored to normal through dopamine agonist therapy.
+In general, medical therapy is the first course of treatment.
+With medical management, about 80 percent of patients have prolactin levels restored to normal through dopamine agonist therapy.
 The most commonly used agents are bromocriptine or cabergoline.
-The size of the tumor will be reduced in the majority of patients to varying degrees, often resulting in improved vision, resolution of headaches, and restored menses and fertility in women.
-Bromocriptine has side effects, so is prescribed in gradual doses.
+The size of the tumor will be reduced in the majority of patients to varying degrees, often resulting in improved vision, resolution of headaches and restored menses and fertility in women.

 In patients with microadenomas, dopamine agonist therapy is usually attempted first for a period of several months.
-If the tumors do not respond to medication therapy, then surgery is considered, and in general, the recommendation is that it is done within six months of the start of the medication therapy.
+If the tumors do not respond to medication therapy, then surgery is considered.
+In general, the recommendation is that it is done within six to 12 months of the start of the medication therapy.